 UWS Nepal Teaching Fellows will be teaching students in UWS partnered government and community schools from Nursery to grade Eight.
 All Fellows will be required to reside in one of these districts during the period of the Fellowship.

 Our Fellows are placed to fill existing gaps in pre-childhood development classes and primary classes.
-In pre-childhood development classes, our trained fellows will take a leading role with a child-centric approach to improve early childhood development.
+In pre-childhood development classes, our trained fellows will lead a child-centric approach to improving early childhood development.
 Our fellows will be trained in child-friendly teaching methods, online and experimental methods and technical/vocational life skills.
-They will be trained to improve classroom management and how to create a culture of interest based learning.
-Fellows are also required to teach Maths, Science, and English in primary schools.
-Importantly, our Fellows will typically be teaching either in pre-childhood development classes or primary classes.
+They will be trained to improve classroom management and create a culture of interest-based learning.
+Fellows are also required to teach Math, and English in primary schools.
+Importantly, our Fellows will typically be teaching in primary classes.

-The fourth cohort of United World School Nepal Teaching Fellows will be placed at a UWS Nepal School from Baishakh 2077 BS, the beginning of the new acedemic session.
+The next batch of fellows will be placed at a UWS Nepal School at beginning the new academic session.

-We believe that effective Teaching is based on good Leadership.
-For our Fellows and Students to be a leader, we focus on building skills and mindsets through our Leadership Development Journey.
-Prior to School placement, our Fellows will undergo a rigorous one-month residential training program that focuses on child-centric classroom practice and leadership development.
-In this program, we will focus on improving teachers' ability to communicate ideas in a clear and compelling way, to create an effective learning environment for children, and to foster better teacher-student relationships.
-Each leader at UWS will develop their leadership skills by leading a classroom and engaging themselves with the community.
-Our Leadership Development Journey will revolve around following four commitments: Self Development Transformation, Community Transformation, Collective Action, and Educational Equity.
+We believe that effective teaching is based on good leadership.
+For our Fellows and students to be leaders, we focus on building skills and mindsets through our leadership development journey.
+Before school placement, our Fellows will undergo a rigorous one-month residential training program that focuses on child-centric classroom practice and leadership development.
+In this program, we will focus on improving teachers' ability to communicate ideas clearly and compellingly, create an effective learning environment for children, and foster better teacher-student relationships.
+UWS will develop their leadership skills by leading a classroom and engaging themselves with the community.
+Our leadership development journey will revolve around the following four commitments: Self Development Transformation, Community Transformation, Collective Action, and Educational Equity.

-We help our Fellows become strong classroom and community leaders, through an extensive training program and coaching.
+We help our Fellows become strong classroom and community leaders through an extensive training program and coaching.
 In order to achieve our mission, we provide both pre-service and in-service training and support to our fellows.
-These training will not only prepare you for the fellowship program but also help enhance your creativity that you will deliver in the classroom.
+This training will prepare you for the fellowship program and help enhance your creativity that you will deliver in the classroom.

 We strongly believe that excellent teachers employ the same skills as excellent leaders in any field.
-Spending one year in the classroom will help Fellows develop leadership skills such as organization, communication, problem-solving within the community, and resource management that are valuable in any sector.
-Our Fellowship program will stimulate and facilitate an advanced exchange of ideas, build trust and become a catalyst for change on a regional and national arena.
-Our Alumni will go on to work in diverse roles in the education sector; as curriculum designers, teacher-trainers, and education policy researchers, as well as more broadly in other fields; as lawyers, journalists, corporate leaders and entrepreneurs.
-What will unite our Fellows is a shared purpose to build a peaceful and prosperous country on the basis of educational equity.
+Spending one year in the classroom will help Fellows develop leadership skills such as organization, communication, problem-solving within the community, and resource management valuable in any sector.
+Our Fellowship program will stimulate and facilitate an advanced exchange of ideas, build trust and become a catalyst for change in a regional and national arena.
+Our Alumni will work in diverse roles in the education sector; as curriculum designers, teacher-trainers, education policy researchers, and more broadly in other fields, as lawyers, journalists, corporate leaders, and entrepreneurs.
+What will unite our Fellows is a shared purpose to build a peaceful and prosperous country based on educational equity.